Past Israel Grantees:

 Women's Community Kitchen: A health- and kashrut-certified kitchen and entrepreneurial training for women to prepare institutional meals.
-The women also have access to the kitchen for their individual catering businesses.

 Women Directors for Social Change: A training program in feminist and social change theory to help women directors of government and non-profit organizations transform management patterns.

 Community School for Women: A pilot program of the Economic Empowerment Curriculum (adopted by the Community of Learning Women).

 The Microenterprise Initiative: Microenterprise programs for women in the south of Israel to aid in business development via a non-bank lending and post-loan assistance program..

 Women Open Doors to Employment offers training and job placement for low-income women in Haifa, many of whom are single mothers and/or survivors of domestic violence.